-Ground ivy (Glechoma hederacea) is in the mint family – it’s not a close relation of the 3-lobed, evergreen, climbing ivy (Hedera helix) that most people are likely to be more familiar with, the leaves and berries of which are poisonous.
+Ground ivy (Glechoma hederacea) is a truly underrated little flavouring herb in the mint family!
+As such, it’s not a close relation of the 3-lobed, evergreen, climbing ivy (Hedera helix) that most people are likely to be more familiar with, the leaves and berries of which are poisonous.

 Like all members of the mint family, ground ivy has a square stem in cross section, and the softly hairy leaves, which are sometimes bronze in colour, are kidney-shaped with rounded teeth.
-Ground ivy was used for flavouring ale from Saxon times until the advent of hops to England, hence it’s old name of ‘ale-hoof’.
+Ground ivy was used for flavouring and clarifying ale from Saxon times until the hops were widely grown in England, hence it’s old name of ‘ale-hoof’.

 Ground ivy leaves can be used to flavour soups or casseroles.
 It has a gentle earthy, herbal flavour, with a fragrance somewhere between sage, mint and thyme, although less strongly aromatic, so you may want to use a bit more than you would if you were using those herbs.
 I chop it finely and mix with shredded ox-eye daisy leaves to make a herby coating for soft goat’s cheese, or a seasoning for fresh tomato bruschetta.